TYBYVERSUS/ChatTor/README.md

 ### 3) Start the web socket server

 Finally, to run your newly-compiled web socket server, type `./bin/web_socket_server 8080`.
 If you'd like to run the process via SSH or a local terminal and be able to exit the session without killing the process, instead use `nohup ./bin/web_socket_server 8080 &`.
 There are currently no service files for systemd nor any other init system, but, again this will likely change as the install process improves.

-# Conclusion

-Thanks for showing an interest in my source.
-I'm new to the open-source community, so please be patient with me and, if you have the time, help me to improve my code and my packaging in general.

-Thanks,
-  ChatTor